ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - 🌧︎ Large batch of language tweaks.
 Many item/equipment descriptions now hide sections if e.g. a relevant config option is set to 0.
 - Fixed several issues with Beating Embryo modded equipment support.

-**4.5.3**

-- Ancient Scepter now rerolls into another red item if the target character has no scepter skill available (not configurable), or if they already have an Ancient Scepter (configurable).
-- Made card model setup slightly more compatible with other mods.
-- Updated BetterUI hooks for v1.5.7.